Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Introduction

 In order to guarantee progress in the face of changing participation, in each round $r$, each participant only uses votes cast in the same round $r$.
 Otherwise, a drop in participation might stall the protocol because the currently-online participants would not be numerous enough, compared to the number of previously online participants, to reach the decision threshold.
-For example, if participation drops from 100 to 10 participants from one round~$r$ to the next round~$r+1$, then the votes of the participants that are online in round $r+1$ can obviously not account for~$\frac{2}{3}$ or even~$\frac{1}{2}$ of participants' latest vote over rounds~$r$ and~$r+1$.
+For example, if participation drops from 100 to 10 participants from one round~$r$ to the next round~$r+1$, then the votes of the participants that are online in round $r+1$ can obviously not account for~$\frac{2}{3}$ of participants' latest votes over rounds~$r$ and~$r+1$.

-Unfortunately, protocols that only use votes from the current round lose all safety guarantees if there are periods of asynchrony during which the message-delivery guarantees do not hold.
+Regrettably, protocols that only use votes from the current round lose all safety guarantees if there are periods of asynchrony during which message-delivery is fully under adversarial control.
 For example, suppose that the network delivers only adversarial messages in the decision round of the MMR protocol.
 Trivially, if the adversary sends only votes for~$b$ to a participant~$p_i$ and only votes for~$b'\neq b$ to another participant $p_j$, then $p_i$ decides~$v$ because it receives unanimous votes for~$b$ and, similarly, $p_j$ decides~$b'$.
 This violates the agreement property of total-order broadcast.

-Since participants that come online during periods of asynchrony might not have any reliable information at hand (because all they might ever have received are adversarial messages), we cannot guarantee anything to them during asynchrony.
-However, at a minimum, we would like to ensure that, after asynchrony ends, the system eventually converges to a regime in which all online participants agree on the decisions made before and after the asynchronous period.
-This is, roughly speaking, what we mean by \emph{tolerating a period of asynchrony}.

-To sum up, on the one hand it seems that, each round, dynamically-available protocols like the MMR protocol must only use votes cast in the current round or they lose progress guarantees.
-On the other hand, using only votes cast in the current round means losing safety in asynchronous rounds.
-In this paper, we offer a solution to this conundrum.

-A simplistic solution to tolerating periods of asynchrony of duration at most~$\tau$ times the round duration~$\Delta$ is to increase the duration of each round to at least~$\tau\Delta$.
-However, this means multiplying the latency of the protocol by~$\tau$ even during synchronous periods.